HRI-EU/score/README.md

-# confusion_reject_plot
+# score

-This project offers to do reject plots using stacked confusion counts.
+This project offers to do Stacked Confusion Reject (SCORE) plots to visualize classification with reject option.
 This gives more insight than using standard accuracy-reject-curves.

 <img src="doc/bayes_2_classes_reject.png" alt="Example reject plot" width="45%"/>